Vyral/brett-jennings/_posts/2021-09-09-is-zillows-zestimate-feature-costing-you-money.md

 In that case, give the Brett Jennings Group a call.
 We can do a free assessment of your property, and while we’re there, we can also give you some tips and ideas on what you can do to increase the value of your home with some simple upgrades and fix-ups before you bring it to market.

 If you’d like more details on increasing your home’s value, check out one of our other video blogs called “[5 Tips to Boost Your Home’s Value.](https://siliconvalleyrealestatejournal.com/silicon-valley-real-estate-home.html){: target="_blank"}” It is one of our most popular blogs.
-We hope to hear from you soon!
+We hope to hear from you soon\!